-Things changed dramatically when my family emigrated to Toronto, which sits on Lake Ontario.
+Things changed dramatically when my family immigrated to Toronto, which sits on Lake Ontario.
 I was fifteen.
-After class, when the weather was nice, I'd take a bus, transfer to a streetcar, and then walk the quarter-mile to the beach.
+After class when the weather was nice, I'd take a bus, transfer to a streetcar, and then walk the quarter-mile to the beach.

 The Beaches neighborhood, Toronto

 There was an alcove beneath the boardwalk, just outside the Olympic pool.
 It was my secret hiding spot, my quiet space.
 I would huddle inside this little nook, sit akimbo on the sand, and do my homework to the sound of the waves.
-Sometime after college, I moved into the hood and made The Beaches my home.
+Sometime after college, I moved into this neighborhood and made The Beaches my home.